tinkal87/PWGNNCF/README.md

-# GNN-Based Recommender with Pairwise Preferences and Item Features
+# Modeling Feature Contextualized Pair-Wise Item Interactions in Graph Neural Network for Collaborative Filtering

 This repository implements a Graph Neural Network (GNN) for collaborative filtering using pairwise item preferences and item-side features, tested on MovieLens, Yelp, and Amazon Beauty datasets.